-WHAT MEASURES IS WITTE TRAVEL & TOURS TAKING TO MONITOR THE SPREAD OF CORONAVIRUS AND ENSURE THE SAFETY OF ALL PASSENGERS?
+WHAT IS WITTE TRAVEL & TOURS DOING TO MONITOR THE SPREAD OF CORONAVIRUS AND ENSURE THE SAFETY OF ALL PASSENGERS?

 - Our team is closely monitoring the situation by reviewing all travel warnings, recommendations, and advisories from the U.S. State Department, the World Health Organization, and the Centers for Disease Control and Prevention.

 - We hold regular staff meetings to ensure that all our staff members are properly briefed on the most current information.

 - We are in constant communication with airlines, vendors, and our network of in-country partners for the latest news and updates.